In January 2025, after a poll of our members, we changed our name from the Lower Char Community Project to

 WildlifeA lot of the work going on further up the river is designed to record and support the wildlife that lives on and around the river.
 We are doing our bit with a year-round water quality monitoring programme, gathering sightings of birds and other wildlife (some, like mink, not so native or desirable) and celebrating the river's own wild life.
 Sign up below if you'd like to help. |

-Sign up to join the River Char Community Project here and we'll send you our occasional newsletter with updates and ways you can help.
+Sign up to join the River Char Action Group here.
+We'll send you our occasional newsletter with updates and ways to help.